SzymonCrane/SzymonCrane/README.md

-- 👋 Hi, I’m @SzymonCrane
+- 👋 Hi, I'm Szymon Żuraw, 21yrs old male from Poland.
 - 👀 I’m interested in new job offers.
 - 🌱 I’m currently learning C#, .NET, JavaScript, React.
 - 💞️ I’m looking to collaborate on any type of project.